Investin-pro/Investin_docs/docs/manager.md

-As the intialization function call can be seen above the manager is expected to provide certain paramters as:
+As the intialization function call can be seen above the manager is expected to provide certain paramters like:

 * Minimum amount

-    This refers to minimum investable amount that an investor can invest in the fund.
-The manager can set this according to their criteria of investment strategy to attract their niche level of investors.
+    This refers to the minimum investable amount that an investor is required to deposit in the fund.
+The manager can set this according to their criteria of investment strategy to attract their target audience.

 * Minimum return

-    The manager can set the minimum returns they will be targetting before collecting the performance fee on the profits made on the fund.
-The higher its set the better.
-This paramater once set cannot be changed and the contract will allow manager to collect there fee only when the minimum return criteria is met.
-The current range bound set is from 5-50% return on invesment
+    The manager can set the minimum returns they will be targetting before collecting the performance fee on the profitable returns made on the fund.
+The higher its set, the better in terms of gaining investors' confidence.
+This paramater once set cannot be changed and the contract will allow manager to collect their fee only when the minimum return criteria is met.
+The current value is set to be a minimum of 5% return on invesment.

 * Performance fee

-    The manager needs to set the performance fee they will be collecting when the minimum return set by them is met on total assets under management.
-The performance fee parameter is range bound and can be set in 5-50% range.
+    The manager needs to set the performance fee they will be collecting when the minimum return set by them is met on each investment independently.
+The performance fee parameter is range bound to a ceiling of 40% and 1/10th of the total fee collected by the Manager is allocated to the protocol.